Updated June 12, 2023

 It is a version of a tracking protocol that has a hosting service for Git.
 It is famous for its computer code repositories.
 It attracts many developers to make their code open-source and publicly available.
 Any user can submit a pull request using GitHub by forking a project.
 It is intuitive, usable, and recyclable code blocks with a user-friendly user interface.
 It has integrated issues on track but is proprietary and owned by Microsoft.

 It is an attractive tool for Git management.
 The software can be initiated for free and switched to a paid subscription needing an additional Bitbucket server.
 It can be extended for many unlimited private repositories for free.

 - Native to Mac and Windows.

 It has high security, is available as an open-source, and can be deployed in its environment for code development.
 It supports three major versions such as Git, subversion, and Mercurial, in a stable method that enables users to make and share code reviews.
 Code reviews can be conducted using various features such as committing voting rules, pull requests, smarter comments, and pools of random reviews.
 It can also be integrated with AD or LDAP.
 But the upgrade options and maintenance are complex because of the centralized management system.

 - Class Permission System.

 It can ensure the status of the team members on the projects, workload, tickets, reviews, and timelines.
-It can benefit the project with integration purposed and subversions can be added to enhance the efficacy and effectiveness of the productivity in the project.
+Integration purposes can benefit the project, and we can add subversions to enhance the efficacy and effectiveness of productivity in the project.

 - Easy to Structure.